cstietzel/DS3-PA/codebook.md

 Activities were transformed from integers into factors: (activity: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

 To determine columns that represented mean and standard deviation values, only columns with feature names that contained "mean()" or "std()" were read in.
-These same feature names were used as the variable names in the tidy file with the following modifications:
+All measurements read in as numeric values.
+The same feature names were used as the variable names in the tidy file with the following modifications:
 <UL>
 <LI>Remove parenthesis and hyphens
 <LI>Convert to all lower case
 <LI>Correct descriptions where "body" was duplicated by removing one "body"
 </UL>
-All measurements read in as numeric values

 Test and Training data sets were processed identically and merged into one data set.
 A factor was added to indicate the data set that the observation came from (dataset: test, training)

+Measurements for each (subject, activity) pair were grouped on which the means were calculated.